Personal Data Rights (access, correction, objection & more)

 - A right not to be subject to decisions made by solely automated processing of their data

 Practices must ensure they have appropriate policy and processes to respond to requests from patients in a timely and complete manner.
 All requests must be fully responded to within one month of receipt.
 There is the possibility of extending this timescale if you define a request as complex.
-There is no clear definition of a complex request at present, but if you receive a request where the individual is asking for several rights to be supported at one time (such as a request for access accompanied with a request to correct data and object to other data being shared), then it may present significant complexities that cannot be dealt with appropriately within one month.
+There is no absolute definition of a complex request, but if you receive a request where the individual is asking for several rights to be supported at one time (such as a request for access accompanied with a request to correct data and object to other data being shared), then it may present significant complexities that cannot be dealt with appropriately within one month.
 On that basis a further two months can be taken.
 The individual must be informed of this within the first month and the basis on which it is deemed complex.

 Access to records

 Any individual can request access to their records.
 In addition requests can come from:

 - Individuals with lasting powers of attorney for health & welfare

 - Parents on behalf of children (where the child is not of an age or capability to consent to parental access and where the parent has documented parental responsibility)

 In processing a request you must: